-The federal Americans with Disabilities Act (ADA) prohibits discrimination based on disability.
+The federal Americans with Disabilities Act (ADA) prohibit discrimination based on disability.
 The law requires your employer to provide reasonable accommodations based on your disability unless doing so would pose an undue hardship.